Displaced Persons -

 Sincerely, Etienne (Istvan) Somogyi

-(San Jose, Costa Rica)
+(San Jose, Costa Ricab

 somogyi@amnet.co.cr

-Book: Death marches of Hungarian Jews by Eleanor Lappin
+Book: Death marches of Hungarian Jews

-Forced workers text in German http://ruprecht.fsk.uni-heidelberg.de/ausgaben/53/ganz.htm
+Forced workers text in German

-Atsen dining 1949 Asten church
+Atsen dining 1949

-DP residents assembled in dining hall at Christmas 1949.
+DP residents in dining hall, Christmas 1949.

 Asten church

-Photo source: Virtual Museum of Upper Austria http://www.ooegeschichte.at/
+Photo source: Virtual Museum of Upper Austria

 Municipal office: Gemeindeamt Bad Gastein